 Temple’s Lung Transplant Program is one of the nation’s most active, experienced and innovative.
 Consider these notable facts about the program:

-- Temple has been the nation’s largest lung transplant program in volume for the past 5 years (2020 Scientific Registry of Transplant Recipients data).
+- Temple has the highest volume lung transplant program in the country for the past 7 years (2022 Scientific Registry of Transplant Recipients data).

 - Patients turned down for transplant at other hospitals may be eligible at Temple, including people with higher age, a high BMI or those with other medical issues.